 Digital Media Publishing

 The module introduces the student to the practical skills necessary to construct a digital narrative, embracing ideas of multimedia and non-linearity.
-Students are introduced to various software, including PhotoShop, as well as sound and video editors.
 Week by week the students build their digital narratives, discussing both their own work but also engaging with each other's.
 Students are also introduced to some of the basic theory connected with digital narratives and stories.

 Work-related placement: managing yourself and others (10 credits)